Q. How much will it cost to fix my (x) ?

 Q. Do you buy broken TV’s?

-A. In general, no. If it’s a modern flat screen and you have broken the display panel or cracked the screen, and the set powers up, we may offer $5 or $10 for it.
+A. In general, no. If it’s a modern flat screen and you have broken the display panel or cracked the screen, AND the set powers up, we MAY offer $5 or $10 for it, depending on seasonal conditions.

 Q. Where are you located?